pepe/specular/README.md

 Specs
 ---

-**Specular** specs can be defined anywhere in your code and executed anywhere too, by calling `Specular.run('spec name')`,<br/>
+Specs can be defined anywhere in your code and executed anywhere too, by calling `Specular.run('spec name')`,<br/>
 or just `Specular.run` to run all defined specs.